Kennedy-Lugar Youth Exchange and Study (YES)

 Have questions?
 Check out our FAQs or let us know!

-“This program has changed my life in so many ways: my perspective on people, culture, values, and my understanding of human nature, and my understanding of leadership and the importance of volunteering.”
+“This program has changed my life in so many ways: my perspective on people, culture, values, and my understanding of human nature, and my understanding of leadership and the importance of getting involved in my host community.”

 —YES program student from Liberia (hosted in Illinois)